 - Provision of one inservice presentation per academic year to CPSC staff

-- Active engagement in 1-2 hours of formal, individual supervision per week, provided by appropriately qualified mental health providers in accordance with program requirements.
+- Active engagement in 2 hours of formal, individual supervision per week, provided by doctoral interns and appropriately qualified mental health providers in accordance with program requirements.

-- Practicum student/intern will be required to furnish proof of own professional liability policy.
+- Interns will be required to furnish proof of own professional liability policy.

-- Every therapy session must be recorded, utilizing the digital recording system provided by CPSC.
+- Every therapy session must be recorded, utilizing the recording system provided by CPSC.

-- Adherence to APA principles and standards of care, including guidelines related to record keeping and treatment of minority populations.
+- Adherence to ethical principles and standards of care, including guidelines related to record keeping and treatment of minority populations.

-- Each position provides a stipend of $3,000 per academic year.
+- 5. Each position provides a stipend of $3,000 per academic year.
+This stipend is not increased for those who opt to work for more than two semesters.

-- Master’s or doctoral student in Clinical Mental Health Counseling, Counseling Psychology, Clinical Psychology, or Marriage & Family Therapy Program.
+- Master’s student in Clinical Mental Health Counseling, Social Work, or Marriage & Family Therapy Program.
 Preference will be given to students from accredited programs (e.g., CACREP, APA, COAMFTE).

 - At least one year of prior supervised clinical experience, including provision of individual treatment, some of which must have served adult outpatient clients.